-The recoverable amount of group of assets in France is calculated based on fair value under the International Financial Reporting Standards (IFRS).
-The fair value is measured by the income approach, while 8.26% is used for the discount rate.
+The recoverable amount of cash-generating units in France is calculated based on fair value under the International Financial Reporting Standards (IFRS).
+The fair value is measured by the income approach, and the discount rate used is 8.50%.

 Notes to Consolidated Statement of Changes in Equity